Have you ever wanted to study a foreign language? Maybe you dropped the idea because it wasn’t convenient to join any

 Sometime back, I checked several of these apps.
 But there was one major problem — too many choices!

 I have downloaded and tried over 25 apps and end up deleting 20 of them as most of them are junk, and expecting to learn a language from these apps is an overstatement.

 (ii) Difficult to become fluent

 The language learning apps often promise you the world — but don’t expect to become fluent.

 There is no magical app or LMS that will make you accomplish eloquence in a matter of a few weeks or months.

 These apps and software, eventually, will only take your proficiency to elementary or lower intermediate level.

 Beyond that, it is challenging to progress without regular class interaction and a skilled teacher’s guidance.

-Learn a language with help from the smartphone in your pocket looks an outstanding idea.
+Learn a language with help from the smartphone in your pocket looks like an outstanding idea.
 However, these apps are far from perfect.
 So, expecting to become fluent is overkill.